-determined by The Association.
-Level 2A Referees who have been promoted from Level 2B for outstanding ability as determined by The Association.
-Level 2B Referees who have been promoted from Level 3 for outstanding ability as determined by The Association.
-Level 3 Referees who have been promoted from Level 4 for outstanding ability as determined by The Association.
-Level 4 Referees who have been promoted from Level 5 for outstanding ability as determined by The Association following nomination by the Affiliated Association to act as an Assistant Referee on the National Contributory Leagues and as a Referee on a Supply League.
+- Level 1 Referees who have been promoted from Level 2A for outstanding ability as determined by The Association. - Level 2A Referees who have been promoted from Level 2B for outstanding ability as determined by The Association. - Level 2B Referees who have been promoted from Level 3 for outstanding ability as determined by The Association. - Level 3 Referees who have been promoted from Level 4 for outstanding ability as determined by The Association. - Level 4 Referees who have been promoted from Level 5 for outstanding ability as determined by The Association following nomination by the Affiliated Association to act as an Assistant Referee on the National Contributory Leagues and as a Referee on a Supply League.

 Referees will be required to complete successfully an annual fitness test and other criteria as determined by The Association prior to having their classification confirmed.
-On initial selection for promotion to a higher Level, determine the acceptable number of matches required for consideration to be selected for Levels 4 and above.
+On initial selection for promotion to a higher Level, Referees may be required to attend an interview to ascertain their suitability against criteria determined by The Association.
+The Association will determine the acceptable number of matches required for consideration to be selected for Levels 4 and above.